 Health and Injury

-Below are the rules for dealing with a Characters Health in and out of Combat.
-As well as how to deal with injury, death, and restoring hit points.
+Below are the rules for dealing with a Character's health in and out of Combat.
+As well as how to deal with injury and death, and how to restore hit points.

 Summary

-Hit Points are a Character's Health and a Character's max Hit Points are increased every time they level up equal to Hit Dice + Conn Mod.
+- Hit Points are a Character's Health, and a Character's max Hit Points are increased every time they level up, equal to Hit Dice + Conn Mod.
 Damage done to a Character subtracts from the Hit Points.
-Once a Character reaches zero Hit Points they are considered to be unstable and dying.
-Each round they are unstable they get 1d4 of Conn damage.
-Once there Constitution reaches zero they are considered dead.
-Another Character can preform a Stabilize skill check as a Full Round action against a DC20 to see if they can stabilize a Character.
-If successful the Character's health is back too 1.
-A Character can gain Hit Points in combat by having another Character preform a Treat Injury DC15 skill check, for more info go here, or someone (including themselves) can use a Healing/Regenerative Concoction.
-Outside of combat the Character can rest to gain Hit Points back.
-Characters that die can be resurrected using different kinds of advanced technology but there are set backs to apply.
+Once a Character reaches zero Hit Points, they are considered to be unstable and dying.
+Each round, they are unstable; they get 1d4 of Conn damage.
+Once their Constitution reaches zero, they are considered dead.
+Another Character can perform a Stabilize skill check as a Standard action against a DC20 to see if they can stabilize a Character.
+If successful, the Character's health is back to 1.
+A Character can gain Hit Points in combat by having another Character perform a Treat Injury DC15 skill check, for more info go here, or someone (including themselves) can use a Healing/Regenerative Concoction.
+Outside of combat, the Character can rest to gain Hit Points back.
+Characters who die can be resurrected using various forms of advanced technology, but there are limitations to consider.

 Hit Points

 Editing Character Sheet: The Player can record the Character Hit Points on the Future Path Character Sheet.
 It is located just under the "Future Path" to the right of the Ability Scores.
-Also in above the "SPEED" section you will notice that there are "DR" boxes.
+Also, above the "SPEED" section, you will notice that there are "DR" boxes.
 DR will be explained further later.
-Below the Total and DR section there is a "Wound/Current HP" and below that is "NonLethal Damage" boxes.
+Below the Total and DR section, there are "Wound/Current HP" and, below that, "Non-Lethal Damage" boxes.
 These boxes are there to make it easier to record combat damage.

 Temporary Hit Points